Guess that Vitamin

 - Men & Women 71 years & older: 1,200 mg

-- RDA is the average amount of a nutrient that you should eat per day to maintain health (for nearly all healthy people).
-In this case, it is the amount needed to maintain bone health and adequate calcium levels.
+- RDA is the average amount of a nutrient you should eat daily to maintain health (for nearly all healthy people).
+In this case, it is needed to maintain bone health and adequate calcium levels.

-- Please note that these amounts are listed in milligrams (mg) per day.
+- These amounts are listed in milligrams (mg) per day.

-This study reviewed dietary calcium and fracture risk and concluded that “dietary calcium intake is not associated with risk of fracture, and there is no clinical trial evidence that increasing calcium intake from dietary sources prevents fractures.”
-This review included studies looking at the consumption of milk and dairy—most found no association between milk and dairy intake and risk of fracture.
+This study reviewed dietary calcium and fracture risk.
+It concluded that “dietary calcium intake is not associated with risk of fracture, and there is no clinical trial evidence that increasing calcium intake from dietary sources prevents fractures.”
+This review included studies on milk and dairy consumption—most found no association between milk and dairy intake and fracture risk.

-Verdict: The jury is still out on whether or not the recommended amounts of calcium are more than what we need and whether or not dietary calcium has an effect on fracture risk.
+Verdict: The jury is still out on whether or not the recommended amounts of calcium are more than what we need and whether dietary calcium affects fracture risk.

 Sources of Calcium